‘Fortnite: Battle Royale’ 50v50 Limited Time Event Drops In With Double XP And New Weapon

 Issues with Fortnite: Battle Royale‘s account services forced Epic Games to push the return of 50v50 mode back a week.
 That was probably the wisest choice for the hugely popular multiplayer shooter as the weekend combined with the much-anticipated limited time event potentially could have exacerbated the problems.

-Fortunately, the wait was not terribly long and Fortnite players can now check out the changes Epic Games made to the 50v50 to make it more conducive to two large teams.
-An added bonus includes free 20 Battle Pass Stars for each Battle Royale player and 1600 Seasonal Gold for Save the World.
+Fortunately, the wait was not terribly long and Fortnite players can now check out the changes that Epic Games made to the 50v50 to make it more conducive to two large teams.
+An added bonus includes free 20 Battle Pass Stars for each Battle Royale player and 1,600 Seasonal Gold for Save the World.

 Changes to the 50v50 from its debut appearance this past December include putting the teams on separate buses that approach the island from different directions.
-New markers will be added to the map, such as where the final storm circle will land and a dotted line to indicate “battle lines” where players are more likely to encounter enemies.
+New markers will be added to the map, such as where the final storm circle will land and a dotted line to indicate “battle lines,” where players are more likely to encounter enemies.

 The first 10 minutes of a 50v50 match will be spent gathering resources and setting up defenses.
 Then the two teams will have five minutes to fight followed by another five minutes where the storm shrinks to the final circle.
 Additionally, resource farming has been increased 75 percent while ammo spawns at double and triple the normal rate.